ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code.md

 * You want to use Groove \(script\) style of Jenkinsfile rather then declarative style.
 * You don't want to use PCF as platform as a service \(PaaS\).
 You want to use a container as a service \(CaaS\) layer.

-### The scenario '_Cloud-based'_
+## The scenario - Public cloud

 This scenario will guide you through configuration of Artifactory, CircleCI and PWS.
-This tools are on the cloud, and you don't need to install them or manage them.
+This tools are on the public cloud, and you don't need to install them or to manage them.

 * [Artifactory](https://www.jfrog.com/artifactory/) as Maven repository on AWS
   * [http://maven.idugalic.pro](http://maven.idugalic.pro)